shaek666/AI-Chatbot-Backend-Only/README.md

 - **CORS configuration**: Strict origin policies for API access
 - **Input validation**: Comprehensive request validation and sanitization

-### 4. How does the chatbot generate responses using the AI model (GPT-3 [for this project Mistral AI]) after retrieving documents?
+### 4. How does the chatbot generate responses using the AI model (Mistral AI) after retrieving documents?

 **Response Generation Process:**